 Child support in Illinois is calculated in accordance with state guidelines that take both parents’ incomes and the number of overnights each parent has with their shared children into consideration.
 Typically, the parent with fewer overnights pays child support to the other parent, but even if the children spend exactly the same amount of time with both of you, the parent with the higher income is likely to owe child support to the other.

 While alimony is reserved for highly specific situations, it is an important financial tool when appropriate.
 If, for example, divorce leaves you at a financial disadvantage and your ex has the financial means to help you get back on your feet, alimony may be ordered.

-The trusted divorce attorneys at Delaney Heckman in Palatine are on your side and here to help.
+The trusted divorce attorneys at Andrea Heckman Law in Palatine are on your side and here to help.
 To learn more, please don’t hesitate to contact us today.